folutade/KnowThatYouAnointed/content/posts/the-party.md

   Yeah, where niggas be wylin
   Yeah, and color is violence***

-* “Chapter 9: Jim Crow” delivers a stinging criticism of the legacy of Jim Crow segregation laws, White supremacy and the exploitation of Black people in America, though as expected, the track was very controversial within the Christian hip hop community.
+* “Chapter 9: Jim Crow” delivers a stinging criticism of the legacy of Jim Crow segregation laws, white supremacy, and the exploitation of Black people in America, though as expected, the track was very controversial within the Christian hip hop community.

   * *Yeah, I am the invisible man though I have a soul I am from an invisible land
   **They gave me a slave pen for my freedom of speech**